BelaPlatform/bela_site/about.md

 <p class="list-header">I want to make a commercial product with Bela or integrate it into an application.
 How do I make that happen?</p>

 The Bela team is always eager to talk to people wanting to integrate Bela into commercial products, and we're available for consultancy to integrate Bela into applications for commercial deployment.
-Please <a href="mailto:info@bela.io">drop us an email</a> with details of your plan, and we'd be happy to discuss it.
+Check out our <a href="https:bela.io/consultancy">consultancy page</a> for more information and please <a href="mailto:info@bela.io">drop us an email</a> with details of your plan, and we'd be happy to discuss it.

 <p class="list-header">I've made something really cool with Bela!
 Can I put your logo on it?</p>